Guides in Photoshop are designed to help you quickly and neatly align objects, text, layers, etc. However, sometimes they can get in the way.

-Deleting Guides and Grids
+How to Delete Guides and Grids in Photoshop

 If you want to delete individual guides, click on the guide and drag it off the canvas.
 It will disappear for good.
 If you want to delete multiple guides or a guide layout go to View, and choose Clear Guides.

 Guides are very handy for keeping your projects neat and keeping the elements perfectly lined up.
 But they can also interfere visually so these quick methods for toggling them on and off are fantastic!